SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Abstract

-To govern smart contracts running on Ethereum, multiple Ethereum Request for Comment (ERC) standards have been developed, each having a set of rules to guide the behaviors of smart contracts.
-Violating the ERC rules could cause serious security issues and financial loss, signifying the importance of verifying smart contracts follow ERCs.
-Today's practices of such verification are to manually audit each single contract, use expert-developed program-analysis tools, or use large language models (LLMs), all of which are far from effective in identifying ERC rule violations.
+To govern smart contracts running on Ethereum, multiple Ethereum Request for Comment (ERC) standards have been developed, each defining a set of rules governing contract behavior.
+Violating these rules can cause serious security issues and financial losses, signifying the importance of verifying ERC compliance.
+Today's practices of such verification include manual audits, expert-developed program-analysis tools, and large language models (LLMs), all of which remain ineffective at detecting ERC rule violations.

-This paper introduces \emph{\Tool{}}, a tool that combines the natural language understanding of large language models (LLMs) with the formal guarantees of symbolic execution to automatically verify smart contracts' compliance with ERC rules.
-To develop \Tool{}, we conduct an empirical study of 132 ERC rules from three widely used ERC standards, examining their content, security implications, and natural language descriptions.
-Based on this study, we design \Tool{} by first instructing an LLM to translate ERC rules into a defined EBNF grammar.
-We then synthesize constraints from the formalized rules to represent scenarios where violations may occur and use symbolic execution to detect them.
-Our evaluation shows that \Tool{} identifies 5,783 ERC rule violations in 4,000 real-world contracts, including 1,375 violations with clear attack paths for stealing financial assets, demonstrating its effectiveness.
+This paper introduces \emph{\Tool{}}, a tool that combines LLMs with symbolic execution to automatically verify smart contracts' compliance with ERC rules.
+We begin by empirically analyzing 132 ERC rules from three major ERC standards, examining their content, security implications, and natural language descriptions.
+Based on this study, \Tool{} instructs an LLM to translate ERC rules into a domain-specific language, synthesizes constraints from the translated rules to model potential rule violations, and performs symbolic execution for violation detection.
+Our evaluation shows that \Tool{} identifies 5,783 ERC rule violations in 4,000 real-world contracts, including 1,375 violations with clear attack paths for financial theft.
 Furthermore, \Tool{} outperforms six automated techniques and a security-expert auditing service, underscoring its superiority over current smart contract analysis methods.